chuanhao01/Learn-Gatsby/README.md

 Starting new line of repos (hopefully) where each one is for me to play, test and learn new tech.
 Seems fun

+Remember to use `nvm use` before running commands

 ## Goals

 1. [ ] Figure out what kind of test app I want to build